glee38/Workspace/code_notes/Authentication_Series.md

 Thus, every time you ask your browser to load a different page in Facebook, Facebook will ask you to login again because it *doesn't* remember the fact that you already logged in during a previous request.

 This is where cookies come in.
 To solve this problem, cookies are created and stored in your browser when you visit a website that uses cookies to maintain state.
 The cookie is essentially a small text file that contains information about you as a user, such as your user id, what ads you click on, and more.
 Cookies provide a way for a website to verify who a user is once, and maintain that state for the rest of your visit on that site, or until you logout.

 Ah, finally.
 Now you can creep happily ever after.

+**99 PROBLEMS, AND A COOKIE IS ONE**

+As useful as cookies are, they also pose a huge security concern.
+Because they are stored as plain text files in a user's browser, it is frighteningly easy to change or manipulate the content of a cookie.

+For example, let's say you visit Facebook again, login, and are prompted to your homepage.
+Your browser at this point has a cookie stored containing information about your Facebook login, which was used to authenticate you as a user.
+Yay!
+You no longer have to sign in every time you request a different page.

+But what if you changed your user id in your cookie to something else?
+You click on the developer's console in your browser, find the Facebook cookie, change the user id, and voila!
+Suddenly, you find yourself logged in as the user with the newly changed user id.
+If you can hack into someone else's account this easily, doesn't this mean that the same could potentially happen to you?
+Uh oh.

+###Sessions